 The request form (Appendix A) is sent to the association’s Executive Director, who then selects a review chairperson from among those individuals who have previously served on review teams.
 The chairperson, usually in consultation with the Executive Director, selects the remainder of the team and notifies the district of the team’s composition.
 No person will be included on the team without the concurrence of the district.

-Teams typically run from 5-8 members depending upon the size of the Pupil Services staff in the district.
+Teams typically run from five to eight members depending upon the size of the Pupil Services staff in the district.
 In cases where only one component, such as Counseling, is being reviewed, the teams may be as small as three members.
 Teams are composed of individuals with expertise in the various areas to be examined.
 A typical five-person team for example might consist of a Pupil Services administrator, guidance counselor, school nurse, special education supervisor, and a psychologist.
 Whereas the original teams used in the Pennsylvania model were comprised solely of Pupil Services administrators from the organization, each district, which has participated in a peer review has been asked to agree that they will permit staff members to serve on future teams.
 This has provided a growing pool of potential team members upon which chairpersons can draw.

-The expenses to the district of a peer review include only the following: (1) rooms for the team on two nights, (2) all meals for team members during the stay, and (3) mileage and tolls incurred during travel.
+The expenses to the district of a peer review include only the following: (1) rooms for the team for two nights, (2) all meals for team members during the stay, and (3) mileage and tolls incurred during travel.
 No honorariums are accepted since this process is seen as a professional responsibility and the team members are receiving their regular salaries through their home districts.

 Prior to the team’s visit, the district staff will conduct a self-evaluation using the checklists provided by the association.
 The district may exercise some discretion as to how widely the checklists will be disseminated.
 At a minimum one should be completed by each Pupil Services staff member and by each district/building administrator.
 The discrepancies that exist between staff and administration and among staff members provide direction to the visiting team for developing interview questions.